cool-gamerz/Friends-2024/README.md

 # Friends-2024
 # Added a password popup
-# Dedault password is 2801 you can change it in the script.js file
+# Default password is 2801 you can change it in the script.js file